A visit to the Vatican is a must-do during a visit to Rome, even for those who don’t consider themselves religious types.

 As we waited, we were constantly approached by people offering the chance to skip the line for about €20 extra.
 We decided to save our euros, and were rather pleased with that decision when we got up to the ticket office.

-However, if you want to avoid the ticket line altogether it is possible to purchase passes ahead of time online.
-Keep in mind there is a €4 reservation fee.
+However, if you want to avoid the ticket line altogether it is possible to buy tickets for Vatican City tours ahead of time online.
+Click here to book

-Men should avoid wearing hats, shorts or sleeveless tops, while women are asked not to wear short skirts and shorts or tank tops.
+Men should avoid wearing hats, shorts or sleeveless tops, while women are asked not to wear short skirts, shorts or tank tops.

-Enlist the help of locals
+Best way to see the Vatican: Enlist the help of locals

-To ensure a glimpse of the Pontiff, visit on a Wednesday morning when he has his weekly Papal Audience (dependent on him actually being in Rome at the time, of course) and try to grab a spot near the front.
+To ensure a glimpse of the Pontiff, trying visiting Vatican City on a Wednesday morning when he has his weekly Papal Audience.
+It usually happens around 10 or 10:30 AM (dependent on him actually being in Rome at the time, of course), and you’ll want to try and get a spot near the front.

 The audience starts off with the Pope parading through the large crowd of worshipers, waving and smiling for pictures, before leading a number of readings, teachings and prayers in multiple languages.

-Tickets are free, but here’s the problem: you need to pick them up the day before at the ‘Bronze Doors’ in St. Peter’s Basilica, and it can take hours to get through the line.
-Is that really how you want to spend your vacation?!
+Tickets are free, but here’s the problem: you need to pick them up the day before at the Bronze Doors in St. Peter’s Basilica, and it can take hours to get through the line.
+Is that really how you want to spend your vacation?

-Timing is everything
+Vatican hours: Timing is everything

 Also, ensure it will be open on the days you plan to visit, as closing dates can be sporadic (most Sundays, some holidays, etc.).

-Don’t skip the stairs
+Vatican City attractions: Don’t skip the stairs!